Becoming a Statutory Sub-National Transport Body

 - Become a statutory partner in road and rail investment decisions

-- Oversee (jointly with Department for Transport) franchised rail services covering Northern and TransPennine Express franchises
+- Oversee (jointly with Department for Transport) franchised rail services covering the Northern and TransPennine Express franchises

 - Construct new roads, with the agreement of Government and relevant highway and local authorities